t1stm/ndithering-extended/readme.md

 </div>

 > [!IMPORTANT]
-> This repository is a proof of concept that will be improved over time, e.g. proper CLI and more driver versions is WIP.
+> This repository is a proof of concept that will be improved over time, e.g. proper CLI and distro packaging are WIP.
 Contributions are welcome, as I'm not primarily a C/C++ developer 🙂

 ## 🔥 Description